ARVON WELLEN

 These stories may or may not be true, but what is more important is his role as a thinker who influenced generations to come.

-There are those who see him as the father of the computer in his work with computation by using the results obtained from adjustable paper disks.
+There are those who see him as the father of the computer in his work with computation.
+He obtained results to questions by the use of adjustable paper disks.